jklaeui/jklaeui.github.io/index.md

 ### Policy reports & Media

 There is a short quote by me in the Swiss newspaper NZZ am Sonntag: [Studie zur zweiten Welle: 200 000 Selbständige fürchten um ihre Existenz](https://nzzas.nzz.ch/wirtschaft/zweite-welle-viele-selbstaendige-fuerchten-um-ihre-existenz-ld.1589295).

-The article discusses work I did together with M. Brülhart, R. Lalive, T. Lehmann and M. Siegenthaler on how the self-employed in Switzerland are affected by the Covid-19 crisis.
+The article discusses policy work on how the self-employed in Switzerland were affected by the Covid crisis (with M. Brülhart, R. Lalive, T. Lehmann and M. Siegenthaler)

 ### Teaching